buhrmi/buhrmi/README.md

 ### [Hidden Base](https://www.hiddenbase.app)

-A free-to-use Gigwell alternative with artist and venue discovery.
+Coming soon: The free-to-use Gigwell alternative that you should have scouted for earlier.

 ### [VIBE](https://vibe.tokyo)